Prithvi Narayan Shah: Early years

+Statues of Prithvi Narayan Shah and his two wives, Indira Kumari Devi and Narendra Rajya Laxmi Devi.

-Prince Prithvi Narayan Shah's education began at age five through the appropriate ceremony.
+Prince Prithvi Narayan Shah's education began at age five through standard palace rituals.
 At that time, the responsibility to educate him was given to Mokchyeshwor Aryal and Bhanu Aryal.
-They were the Brahmins who worked in the palace as astrologers, where they were also known as Jyotishi or Jaisi'.
+They were the Brahmins who worked in the palace as astrologers, where they were also known as Jyotishi or Jaisi.

 Even though the Gurus provided his primary education, the duty of developing his character was taken on by Queen Chandra Pravawati.
-It is said that seeing the princes of neighboring states Tanahun, Lamjung, and Kaski indulge in excess pleasure, Chandra Pravawati kept Prithvi Narayan Shah away from pleasurable or wrong pursuits.
-That is why no traces of pleasurable pursuits and diversion can be found in his early life.
-Narbhupal Shah wanted P.N.
-Shah to marry a strong family so that it would assist him if needed.
+It is documented that seeing the princes of neighboring states Tanahun, Lamjung, and Kaski indulge in excess pleasure, Chandra Pravawati deliberately isolated Prithvi Narayan Shah from comfortable or hedonistic pursuits.
+That is why no traces of pleasurable diversions can be found in his early life.
+Narbhupal Shah wanted him to marry a strong family so that it would assist him if needed.
 The best prospect of marriage that he saw fit was with the Kingdom of Makwanpur.
-P.N.
-Shah had turned 14 in 1737 C.E. and it was decided that he would marry Indrakumari, the daughter of Hemkarna Sen, the Princess of Makwanpur in the Pre-Unification Nepal.
+Shah had turned 14 in 1737 C.E. and it was decided that he would marry Indra Kumari Devi, the daughter of Hemkarna Sen, the Princess of Makwanpur in Pre-Unification Nepal.

 A portrait traditionally believed to depict Prithvi Narayan Shah, though some sources suggest it may represent one of his descendants.

-From a young age, he took an interest in the affairs of his father's state and soon began to take on these responsibilities.
-Prithvi Narayan Shah had an early dream of conquering Nuwakot, partially because his father had lost it to the Mallas of Kathmandu in an earlier war.
+From a young age, he took an interest in the affairs of his father's state and soon began to take on administrative responsibilities.
+Prithvi Narayan Shah had an early dream of conquering Nuwakot, partially because his father had lost it to the Mallas of Kathmandu in an earlier military disaster.

 After the death of his father in 1743 AD, Prithvi Narayan Shah ascended to the throne of Gorkha at the age of 20.
-As king, he valued his people and enjoyed talking to them about their general concerns.
+As a king, he valued his people and enjoyed talking to them about their general concerns.
 This practice helped him to build a rapport with his people and helped him to understand the requirements of the citizens of Gorkha.
-King Shah sealed his borders and maintained a friendly diplomatic relationship with his neighbors, with the exception of the East India Company, which ignored Nepal and refused to open trade relations at the time.
+King Shah sealed his borders and maintained a friendly diplomatic relationship with his immediate hill neighbors, with the exception of the East India Company, which ignored Nepal and refused to open equitable trade relations at the time.

 Contemporary painting of King Prithvi Narayan Shah, preserved in the Old Palace, Kathmandu.

 Reign and military career

 Before Prithvi Narayan Shah's unification movement, there were a total of 54 states in Nepal.
 The 54 states were named as Baisi Rajya and Chaubise Rajya.
 In the South-Eastern Terai, there were three Sen states: Makawanpur, Bijayapur, and Chaudandi.
-In the West, from Gorkha to Gandaki Province, there were 24 states.
+In the West, from Gorkha (includes parts west of Trishuli from present day Dhading) to Gandaki Province, there were 24 states.
 In the province of Karnali, there were 22 states with Kalyan, Samaal, Shahi and Chand dynasties.
 Along with Gorkha and Mustang, Bhaktapur, Kantipur and Lalitpur made up the remaining five states.